strike-finance/forwards-smart-contracts/README.md

   exercise_contract_date: POSIXTime,
 }
 ```
-Since there is no way to enforce UTxOs being sent to the script address has a valid datum field, the Strike Finance platform will simply ignore malicious UTxOs.
-The `collateral_asset` determines what the issuer of the forward contract locks up in the UTxO.
-The issuer does not need to desposit the asset in `issuer_deposit_asset` immediatley.
-Just before the `exercise_contract_date`.
-A valid forwards offer UTxO will contain the amount specified in `collateral_asset_amount` and the asset specified in `collateral_asset` locked up in the UTxO.
+The Strike Finance platform will ignore malicious UTxOs.
+A valid forwards offer UTxO will contain the amount specified in `collateral_asset_amount` and the asset specified in `collateral_asset` locked in the UTxO.

 ### Cancel Forward
-Forward issuers can cancel the forward offer and get the collateral asset back
+Forward issuers can cancel the forward offer and reclaim the collateral asset.

 **Validation Logic**
-* The transaction must be signed by the issuer
+* The transaction must be signed by the issuer.

 ### Enter Forward
-To enter a forward contract the obligee must consume the forward utxo and send it to the collateral validator address.
-Below is the datum value for the collateral UTxO.
-Both the issuer's collateral asset and the obligee's collateral
+To enter a forward contract, the obligee must consume the forward UTxO and send it to the collateral validator address.
+The collateral UTxO datum:
 ```
 pub type CollateralDatum {
   issuer_address_hash: AddressHash,